 Your mortgage rate and your mortgage fees are two major factors that can affect the total cost of your loan, so it’s essential to pay close attention to these numbers when applying for a mortgage.
-However, the biggest mistake you can make when applying for a mortgage is to simply ignore these two important factors, as doing so could result in you overpaying by thousands of dollars over the lifetime of your loan.
-Keep reading to learn more about how you can avoid this mistake and get the best possible rate and fees on your next mortgage.
+However, the biggest mistake you can make when applying for a mortgage is to ignore these two important factors, as doing so could result in you overpaying by thousands of dollars over the lifetime of your loan.
+Keep reading to learn more about avoiding this mistake and getting the best possible rate and fees on your next mortgage.

 Prepare to shop

 Begin by shopping around and getting pre-qualified to buy.
-Many homebuyers make the mistake of getting pre-approved, which gives you a certain loan amount based on your income and assets.
-Shopping around with more than one lender can help you get more accurate estimates of what your mortgage payments will be.
+Many homebuyers make the mistake of getting pre-approved, which gives you a specific loan amount based on your income and assets.
+Shopping around with more than one lender can help you get more accurate estimates of your mortgage payments.
 Get multiple quotes from lenders—comparing costs and rates (see below)—before choosing one to do business with.

 Explore loan choices

-Before applying for a mortgage, it’s important to explore your loan choices.
-Most people choose between FHA and conventional loans, but there are several other options available.
-Choosing too quickly can lead to paying unnecessary fees, like higher rates and closing costs.
-Take time to research all of your options before deciding which lender and loan is best suited to your financial needs.
-Avoid rush decisions in order to make sure you are making a choice that is right for you long-term.
-After understanding more about your options, you will be better able to decide what type of loan product would be best suited to help meet your financial goals.
-Once you have explored your different loan choices, don’t forget to discuss with a lender or loan officer which one could work best for you.
-They are familiar with most of these products and will understand how they compare to each other as well as their benefits and disadvantages.
-Lenders may offer valuable suggestions on how any one option may match up with what you hope to achieve.
-By choosing carefully before jumping into a decision, homebuyers can enjoy peace of mind knowing they got everything they wanted out of their home financing process – even if that means taking longer than expected!
+Before applying for a mortgage, it’s essential to explore your loan choices.
+Most people choose between FHA and conventional loans, but several other options are available.
+Choosing too quickly can lead to unnecessary fees, like higher rates and closing costs.
+Take time to research your options before deciding which lender and loan are best suited to your financial needs.
+Avoid rush decisions to make sure you are making a choice that is right for you long-term.
+After understanding your options, you will be better able to decide what type of loan product would be best suited to help meet your financial goals.
+Once you have explored your different loan choices, don’t forget to discuss with a lender or loan officer which could work best for you.
+They are familiar with most of these products and will understand how they compare to each other and their benefits and disadvantages.
+In addition, lenders may offer valuable suggestions on how any one option may match up with what you hope to achieve.
+By choosing carefully before making a decision, homebuyers can enjoy peace of mind knowing they got everything they wanted out of their home financing process – even if that takes longer than expected!

-It’s smart to compare rates, but that’s not all.
+It’s wise to compare rates, but that’s not all.
 Make sure you have a clear picture of all fees and other costs associated with getting your mortgage.
-These include: origination and application fees, processing fees, points (mortgage lingo for up-front interest), title insurance and other closing costs.
+These include origination and application fees, processing fees, points (mortgage lingo for up-front interest), title insurance and other closing costs.
 And don’t forget about taxes and insurance premiums.

 Origination, Underwriting, and Processing Fees.